nxrxka/Weblogparser-DBconnect/README.md

     - 📄type2.log (apache weblog)

-Put python code file, weblogresult, weblogtypes folder in same location.
+Put python code file, weblogresult, weblogtypes folders in the same location.

-Run python file, parsed DB file will create in weblogresult folder.
+If you run python file, parsed DB file will create in weblogresult folder.

 you can open DB file - SQLite DBbrowser